sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

 ## Add the AWS AppSync client library

 Edit `$PROJECT_DIRECTORY/Podfile` to add the AppSync dependency.
-Your `Podfile` must look like this (you can safely copy/paste the entire file from belowpwd):
+Your `Podfile` must look like this (you can safely copy/paste the entire file from below):

 {{< highlight text "hl_lines=12">}}
 # Uncomment the next line to define a global platform for your project